synfig/synfig-docs-dev/docs/common/structure.rst

 So, all tasks are grouped by implementation method, forming a Sub-Engines.

-Currently we have 2 sub-engines - "software" (the main one, all tasks done with calculations on CPU) and "opengl" (all tasks are hardware-accelerated using OpenGL, it is currently broken).
+Currently we have 2 sub-engines - "software" (the main one, all tasks done with calculations on CPU) and "OpenGL" (all tasks are hardware-accelerated using OpenGL, it is currently broken).

 * Software Sub-Engine - ```synfig-core/src/synfig/rendering/software/```
 * Tasks of Software Sub-Engine - ```synfig-core/src/synfig/rendering/software/task/```